1931: Lines No. “3” and “4” of Los Angeles Railway debut on 5th Street.

 The first phase of Angels Walk was launched in 1997 with the support of LACMTA to encourage pedestrian exploration of the Bunker Hill/Historic Core District in downtown.

-Additional information can be found in the January 11, 2001 issue of MyMetro, the online employee news digest.
+Additional information can be found in the January 11, 2001 issue of the MyMetro employee news digest.

 2006: The Los Angeles County Metropolitan Transportation Authority opens its new bus terminal at Pico/Rimpau.